-Although it doesn’t quite have the same worldwide reputation as fine wine or whiskey, the world of sake, Japan’s national drink, is as fascinating as they come.
-The wide variety of types of sake can be surprising for uninitiated sake sippers!
+Sake doesn't capture the same worldwide attention or reputation as fine wine or whiskey.
+But Japan's national drink, is as fascinating as beverages come.
+For novice sake sippers, the variety of different types of sake can be surprising.

 If you're looking to master sake basics, one of the first things you'll need to come to grips with is all the different varieties of sake.